Coxaini-Rekindle/rekindle-deepface/README.md

 # DeepFace Recognition Service

-A Python Flask server that provides face recognition capabilities using the DeepFace library.
+A Python Flask server that provides face recognition capabilities using the DeepFace library with support for temporary user management and merging workflows.

 ## Features

-- Train face recognition models for different groups
+- **Temporary User Management**: Unrecognized faces get temporary IDs for later association
+- **User Merging**: Merge temporary users with existing permanent users
+- **Face Recognition**: Recognize faces with confidence scoring
+- **Group Management**: Organize users into separate groups
+- **GPU Acceleration**: RTX/CUDA support for fast processing
+- **Performance Modes**: Configurable speed vs accuracy settings

+## New Workflow

+1. **Add Faces**: Upload images to detect and recognize faces
+   - Recognized faces → Associated with existing users
+   - Unrecognized faces → Assigned temporary user IDs
+2. **Review Users**: List all permanent and temporary users in a group
+3. **Merge Users**: Associate temporary users with the correct permanent users
-- Recognize faces in images
+4. **Recognize**: Use trained models to identify faces in new images
-- Add new people to existing models
-- Delete groups and their data
-- GPU-accelerated face recognition with RTX support

 ## Installation